Involuntary commitment: First aid

 Training is gradually becoming available in mental health first aid to equip community members such as teachers, school administrators, police officers, and medical workers with training in recognizing, and authority in managing, situations where involuntary evaluations of behavior are applicable under law.
 The extension of first aid training to cover mental health problems and crises is a quite recent development.
 A mental health first aid training course was developed in Australia in 2001 and has been found to improve assistance provided to persons with an alleged mental illness or mental health crisis.
 This form of training has now spread to a number of other countries (Canada, Finland, Hong Kong, Ireland, Singapore, Scotland, England, Wales, and the United States).
 Mental health triage may be used in an emergency room to make a determination about potential risk and apply treatment protocols.

 Observation

 Observation is sometimes used to determine whether a person warrants involuntary commitment.
 It is not always clear on a relatively brief examination whether a person should be committed.

 Containment of danger

-Austria, Belgium, Germany, Israel, the Netherlands, Northern Ireland, Russia, Taiwan, Ontario (Canada), and the United States have adopted commitment criteria based on the presumed danger of the defendant to self or to others.
+Austria, Belgium, Germany, Israel, the Netherlands, Northern Ireland, the Republic of Ireland, Russia, Taiwan, Ontario (Canada), and the United States have adopted commitment criteria based on the presumed danger of the defendant to self or to others.

 People with suicidal thoughts may act on these impulses and harm or kill themselves.